samhattangady/site/content/posts/minesweeper.md

 ---
 title: "Minesweeper.
 Another Love Story"
-description: "It started off some clicks.
+description: "It started off with some clicks.
 How did it end up like this?
 It was only some clicks.
 It was only some clicks."
 date: 2018-09-15T21:15:36+05:30
 tags: []
 ---